A Namekian in Halkeginia

 Without even looking back, Piccolo threw the mage a last retort.
 "I'm not wasting my time here... and I suggest you do the same."

-The Namekian had no time for such pointless posturing, and with any luck, the man would take the hint and drop the matter there, thus bypassing yet another needless confrontation.
+The Namekian had no time for such hollow posturing, and with any luck, the man would take the hint and drop the matter there, thus bypassing yet another pointless confrontation.

 Unfortunately, this proved to be anything but the case.